 Designing VR is similar to designing other modalities at a high level, but it is essential to recognize the unique details specific to immersive experiences.
 Let’s explore the discovery and design phases of the process.

-Begin by working with the client to discover and understand the problem they are trying to solve with the VR experience.
+Begin by working with the client to discover and understand the problem they are trying to solve with developing VR experiences.
 These meetings with the stakeholders and SMEs should happen early and often in the client relationship.

-Spending the time to fully define the problem to be solved and how VR will solve that problem is the cornerstone of the design and development process.
+Spending the time to fully define the problem to be solved and how VR will solve that problem is the cornerstone of the process of designing and developing VR experiences.
 Get this right so that the rest of the project lines up.

 Motive designers utilize Cathy Moore’s Action Mapping Methodology to determine the why, objectives, and where to start.
 There are four D’s to this discovery practice.